truefoundry/elasti/docs/configure-elastiservice.md

 ### When to scale down the service to 0

 This is defined uing the triggers field in the spec.
-Currently, Elasti supports only one trigger type - `prometheus`.
+Currently, KubeElasti supports only one trigger type - `prometheus`.
 The metadata field of the trigger defines the trigger data.
 The `query` field is the prometheus query to use for the trigger.
 The `serverAddress` field is the address of the prometheus server.
 The `threshold` field is the threshold value to use for the trigger.
 So we can define a query to check for the number of requests per second and the threshold to be 0.
-Elasti will check this metric every 30 seconds and if the values is less than 0(`threshold`) it will scale down the service to 0.
+KubeElasti will check this metric every 30 seconds and if the values is less than 0(`threshold`) it will scale down the service to 0.

 An example trigger is as follows: